Kushkusum/Quiz-React/README.md

     Incorrect Answer: Plays a negative sound when the user selects the wrong option.

     Completion Sound: Plays a celebration sound when the quiz is completed.

+8. Progress Bar

+    A visual progress bar updates as the user moves through the quiz, giving a clear indication of quiz completion.

 ## Dependencies
 React: JavaScript library for building user interfaces